-Farther west, up on the Edwards Plateau, USGS stream flow data collected during the summer of 2006 show that the flow of the spring-fed Llano River accounted for approximately 75% of the water flowing into the Highland Lakes, which provide water for the Austin area and downstream.
+Farther west, up on the Edwards Plateau, USGS stream flow data collected during the summer of 2006 show that the flow of the spring-fed Llano River accounted for approximately 75 percent of the water flowing into the Highland Lakes, which provide water for the Austin area and downstream.

-From the measurements collected in 2006, a section of the river traversing the Yegua-Jackson Aquifer outcrop gained 258 cubic feet per second (cfs) in March, which accounted for approximately 30% of the measured river flow at that location.
-In August, another section flowing over the Carrizo-Wilcox Aquifer outcrop gained over 194 cfs, accounting for approximately 33% of the total flows.
+From the measurements collected in 2006, a section of the river traversing the Yegua-Jackson Aquifer outcrop gained 258 cubic feet per second (cfs) in March, which accounted for approximately 30 percent of the measured river flow at that location.
+In August, another section flowing over the Carrizo-Wilcox Aquifer outcrop gained over 194 cfs, accounting for approximately 33 percent of the total flows.

 Natural discharges from the Northern Ogallala Aquifer support the flows of the Canadian River as it traverses the Texas Panhandle.
 In the eastern portion of the Texas Panhandle where the Ogallala Aquifer has not been excessively dewatered, it also discharges to a variety of smaller streams and rivers within the Canadian River Basin.
 In Hemphill County, for example, numerous tributaries to the Canadian River, including the Washita River, Red Deer Creek, and Gageby Creek among others, all reportedly flow continuously even through drought periods due to natural discharges from the Ogallala Aquifer.